Mshanets: "EuroBorder": The Fight Against the Establishment of the 5 km Border Zone "Ghetto" with the EU and the Black Sea (April 2024 - Present)

 On April 26, 2024, the deputies of the Strilky village council appealed to the President of Ukraine Volodymyr Zelenskyy, the Chairman of the Verkhovna Rada Ruslan Stefanchuk, the Prime Minister of the Cabinet of Ministers Denys Shmyhal, the head of the Lviv Oblast State Administration Maksym Kozytskyi, and the Deputy Chairman of the Lviv Oblast Council Yurii Kholod with a call to cancel these changes in the territories bordering the European Union, as they are harmful to the development of these areas, unjustified, and violate at least 9 articles of the Constitution of Ukraine.
 Similar appeals were made by the deputies of the Dobromyl and Khyriv city councils.
 On May 15, 2024, a negative response was received from the Deputy Minister of Internal Affairs Oleksii Serhieiev, which contained numerous manipulations and cynical statements.

 On June 21, the wife of a local priest Nataliia Hrom released an original music video-rap about the 5 km border zone "ghetto".
 Despite the social media buzz (with over 230,000 views on TikTok alone) and the significant social issue highlighted in the video, not a single national or regional media outlet wrote any articles or produced any journalistic pieces about it.
 This anomalous disregard indicates the presence of serious censorship over journalists and media owners, orchestrated by central authorities, as media from the Lviv, Zakarpattia, Chernivtsi, Ivano-Frankivsk, Vinnytsia, and Odesa oblasts ignored the music video-rap.
 It also points to a deliberate state policy of creating a special zone on the border with the European Union and the Black Sea (possibly at the unofficial behest of the European Union leadership).
 The first publication about this issue was released on "Hromadske" on September 18, 2024.

 Population

+In 1836, there were 1115 Greek Catholics.

 In 1880, there were 955 Greek Catholics.

 In 1937, there were 1300 residents.

 In 1968, there were 812 residents.

 In 2001, there were 402 residents.

 As of 2022, the population is de facto 170 people (de jure 256 adults).